Open Society Justice Initiative v. Central Intelligence Agency (CIA) et al

 Court scheduling order

-Complaints also filed against Departments of Defense and State.
+Complaints also filed against Departments of Justice and State.

 The Open Society Justice Initiative files a complaint against defendants CIA, DOD, NSA and ODNI for failing to respond to FOIA requests in time period mandated by law.